About this guide

 Work with your family or flatmates

-If you live with your family and want to reduce your household's costs and impacts, get together to consider how to manage tasks and responsibilities.
+If you live with your family discuss together how to reduce your household's costs and impacts.
 As a renter, you may live in a share house with people who have different household habits and priorities.
-Consider consulting with your flatmates when you move in to agree on household habits and discuss ways to save energy, water and money.
+Talk with your flatmates when you move in to agree on what you do to save energy, water and money.

 Talk to your landlord or estate agent

 Repairs, servicing or maintenance, including most energy efficiency improvements, will usually require permission (and finance) from your landlord.
-Every state and territory has different laws for tenants, so it's important to do your research and ask permission before going ahead with any property changes.
+Every state and territory has different laws for tenants.
+Do your research and ask permission before going ahead with any property changes.

-Some things to keep in mind when approaching your landlord or estate agent to request sustainable improvements.
+Keep these things in mind when approaching your landlord or estate agent to request sustainable improvements.

 Rebates and assistance

 There is a range of government rebates and assistance available to property owners for making sustainable improvements.
-To assist your request you could do some of the research for your landlord and explore our rebates and assistance section to find what's relevant to your situation.
+Explore our rebates and assistance section to find what's relevant to your situation.

 Many green property improvements, as well as repairs and maintenance, are tax deductible.
-You might like to look at the Australian Tax Office's Guide for rental property owners to see which items apply to your household and pass on any good news to your landlord.
+The Australian Tax Office's Guide for rental property owners has good advice you could pass on to your landlord.

-By investing in sustainable improvements, your landlord is increasing the property's value and making it more attractive to future buyers and renters.
+By investing in sustainable improvements, your landlord is increasing the property's value.
+This makes it more attractive to future buyers and renters.

-Make sure you put any requests to your landlord or real-estate agent in writing.
-It's also a good idea to keep a record of all requests as well as any agreements from your landlord or real estate agent to make changes or improvements.
+Put any requests to your landlord or real-estate agent in writing.
+Keep a record of all requests and agreements from your landlord or real estate agent to make changes or improvements.